Learn about Nana Cardoon

-Nana Cardoon is an urban farm and learning center located on the northern edge of Oregon’s fertile Willamette Valley.
-Our oasis was created in hopes of offering the community a place to come together around traditional food knowledge and place-based learning.
+Nana Cardoon is a non-profit urban farm and learning center located on the northern edge of Oregon’s fertile Willamette Valley.
+In 2004, Charlene Murdock and Richard White created this oasis in hopes of offering the community a place to come together around traditional food knowledge and place-based learning.
 We host events, hands-on workshops, discussions, farm tours, and more.
 Our programs are designed for people of all ages and skill levels.

 We believe that all people have the right to grow food and community.
-Our mission is to empower and inspire Oregonians by sharing knowledge and crafting experiences rooted in farming traditions and cultural heritage.
+To empower and inspire Oregonians we share knowledge and crafting experiences that are rooted in farming traditions and cultural heritage.

-The farming methods we practice reflect an alliance of multiple schools of thought we have studied and lessons learned on farms we have visited around the world.
+Our farming methods are based on the dozens of farms that we have visited around the world.
 We practice a style of organic farm and orchard management that is supported by biodynamic and permaculture techniques and philosophies.
-We cultivate heirloom varieties of fruits and vegetables and strive to produce for nutrient dense staple foods.

-We are passionate about rebuilding our regional grain economy and revitalizing the lost craft of stone milling flour.
-We are developing new infrastructure on our property and working across the region with farmers, millers, village bakers, brewers, and home bakers to contribute to the heritage grain renaissance gaining momentum across the world.
-Revitalizing a regional grain economy is about more than producing more nutritious flour that bakes great bread (although it is about that too!), it is a piece in the puzzle to provide economic and community development in our communities while increasing biodiversity on our planet.
+We are passionate about rebuilding our regional grain economy and revitalizing the lost craft of stone-milling flour – while also increasing biodiversity on our planet.
+We work across the region with farmers, millers, village bakers, brewers, and home bakers.
 Our farm grows heritage grains including Rye, Red Fife, Harry’s Red, Triticale and Maris Widgeon wheat, as well as a variety of legumes.
-We are also participants in ongoing wheat, barley, and oat trials with agricultural researchers in the Pacific Northwest.
+We participate in ongoing wheat, barley, and oat trials with agricultural researchers in the Pacific Northwest.

 Respecting and Preserving Food Traditions and Flavor Memories